 - Discuss the use of health information technology standards to support interoperability

-Within the healthcare delivery concentration, students will learn:
+Within the Healthcare Delivery Science concentration, students will learn:

-- About the interconnectedness of systems and processes within healthcare delivery
+- The interconnectedness of systems and processes within healthcare delivery

-Within the population health concentration, students will learn:
+Within the Population Health Informatics concentration, students will learn:

 - How to use data to identify the incidence and prevalence of diseases in populations to improve operational awareness in organizations

 - To assess data quality to determine if it is sufficient to answer necessary questions, maintain privacy, and meet legal requirements

 - How to tailor analytic results to assist in policy decisions, goal setting, and outcomes evaluations